icssc/AANTS/README.md

-# AntAlmanac Notification Transmition System - Currently underproduction
+# AntAlmanac Notification Transmission System - Currently underproduction

 AntAlmanac Notification Transmition System (AANTS) is a tool to notify AntAlmanac users when a course either opens, waitlisted, or cancelled.